Hussnain83/spam-detector-logistic-regression/README.md

 ## 🚀 Future Improvements

 - Explore alternative models like KNN, Random Forest, or SVM
-- Deploy the model as a web application using Flask or FastAPI
-- Integrate a user-friendly frontend interface
 - Enhance dataset with more recent or diverse messages
 - Experiment with deep learning (e.g., LSTM or BERT)